Q: What is a U and what does it mean?

 A: There are a lot of reasons to use specific types of material but here are some of the key ones.

-Steel – typically can be used in indoor or outdoor environments.
+Steel – Typically can be used in indoor or outdoor environments.
 It is corrosion resistant if powder coated or has a chemical conversion applied.
 Will absorb and conduct heat.
 Metal will dissipate heat better than non-metallic enclosures.

-Stainless Steel – the corrosion resistance comes from nickel composition.
+Stainless Steel – The corrosion resistance comes from nickel composition.

 Die-cast aluminum – when molded it can be impact resistant.